McDowellME/IsYourBrainOkGame/README.md

 I based this off of an SNL gameshow sketch.

-Currently "works" but doesn't account for incorrect user inputs and not organized as well as I would like.
+Started off rough and has been refactored along the way to account for user input errors and for efficiency and organization.

 Work in progress